How Buying Second-Hand Can Save You Money

 The stigma

 A few family members I have spoken to would never dream of buying something second-hand.
 For some reason, there’s a stigma to it.
 The thought of buying a pair of jeans from a charity shop that has had a previous owner, they’ll immediately screw up their face as if they’re smelling something really bad.
-I don’t get it myself, the cars they drive are second-hand!?
+I don’t get it myself, the cars we drive are second-hand and the houses we live in!?

 Recently, I managed to convert my Mum to second-hand shopping.
 I genuinely think that was the first time she had been inside a charity shop and her opinion started changing when I picked up a long skirt (that still had it’s original label for £34.99) for sale at £2.
 What a bargain!
-When you think about it, that’s not even second-hand; it hasn’t been worn so it’s actually brand new!
+When you think about it, that’s not even second-hand; it hasn’t been worn so it’s actually one of a few brand new items she picked up!

 Second-hand doesn’t have to just be clothing; books, gifts, furniture, white goods.
+Many will be at a lower price.
 I do draw the line at underwear, I will buy that brand new!

 My second-hand finds